How to become a psychoanalyst

 However, returning to the question of an analyst's income, here is some quick back of the napkin math for you...
 Imagine you have 5 patients who you are seeing 4 times a week, for a total of 20 hours a week, and you charge a rate of $150 an hour.
 This would net you $12,000 or $144,000 a year, before taxes and business costs.

 At these sort of rates, you could also afford to do a sliding scale, or even provide an affordable analysis for someone whose financial situation would normally make an analysis prohibitive.
-In this way, you can use the revenue from your wealthier clients to finance working with middle and lower class patients who are often neglected in psychoanalysis.
+Also, it's customary to provide analysts in training with their analysis at a reduced rate.
+In this way, you can use the revenue from your wealthier clients to finance working with middle and lower class patients who are often neglected in psychoanalysis, as well as support analysts in training.

 Did you find this resource helpful?
 If so, perhaps you'd consider supporting my work here at Samsara Diagnostics.
 You can sign up for a premium subscription, or you can offer a one-time tip over at my Ko-fi page.
 Regardless of whether you contribute or not, I'm thankful for the chance to support you on your journey.